 Today, the day-to-day brewery operations are overseen by Thorsten Kelm, the resident brewmaster.
 The I’m Dom serves three main beers, all of them in the traditional Neuss top-fermented style of brewing.

-There is the famous altbier known as Dom’s Alt, the Dom’s Gold, and the peculiar Neuss wheat beer.
+There is the famous altbier known as Dom’s Alt, Dom’s Gold, and the peculiar Neuss wheat beer.
 Other than the three main beers, other types of beers are brewed seasonally, and they are usually innovations from Thorsten Kelm, the brewmaster.
 There are also several tasty regional dishes to go with the beer at the I’m Dom.

 See Related: How to Plan a Trip to Germany